-Instructors for the 2019 conference have been set and it is another great slate!
+The 2024 conference instructors and classes are complete and it is another great slate!

 - We have beginner, intermediate, and experienced level classes.

-- We will offer kites and banners, miniature kites and large cellular kites.
+- We will offer kites and line laundry, miniature kites and large kites.

 - You can sew or not sew.

 - Most classes use ripstop but some may use paper or plastic.

 - Learn how to sharpen and rejuvenate your cutting tools!